rbuchaillat/boilerplate/README.md

 - Tailwind CSS: Allows developers to use utility classes to build custom designs without leaving your HTML.
 - Zustand & TanStack Query: Handle global and asynchronous state with ease, improving scalability and maintainability of state management.
 - Zod & React Hook Form: Enhance form handling and data validation, ensuring robust and user-friendly forms.
-- Recharts & Lucide: Provide rich data visualization and modern icons to enhance UI aesthetics and usability.
+- Lucide: Provide modern icons to enhance UI aesthetics and usability.
 - Prisma & PostgreSQL: Offer powerful tools for database schema management and high-performance queries.

 Make sure to configure your environment variables correctly with @t3-oss/env-nextjs to seamlessly integrate all backend functionalities.